editors

 Maddie Ballard

-Maddie Ballard is a mixed Chinese writer from Tāmaki Makaurau Auckland.
-Her work has appeared in outlets including Landfall, Turbine | Kapohau, and Wasafiri, where she was shortlisted for the Queen Mary Wasafiri New Writing Prize in 2023.
+Maddie Ballard (she/her) is a writer of mixed Chinese heritage from Tāmaki Makaurau.
+Her work has appeared in outlets including Landfall, takahē, The Spinoff, and Wasafiri, where she was shortlisted for the Queen Mary Wasafiri New Writing Prize in 2023.
 She holds an MA in Creative Writing from the International Institute of Modern Letters, where she won the Letteri Family Prize for Creative Nonfiction.
-Her debut essay collection, Bound: A Memoir of Making and Remaking, was published by The Emma Press in 2024 and will be published in the US under the title Patchwork: A Sewist’s Diary by Tin House in 2025.
+Her debut essay collection, Bound: A Memoir of Making and Remaking (The Emma Press), was published in 2024 and reissued in the US under the title Patchwork: A Sewist’s Diary (Tin House, 2025).
+She currently lives in Naarm.

 Louise Wallace